SSanjay0614/ResearchForge/README.md

 The workspace provides dedicated sections for:

 Chat

 Planning

 Literature

 Literature Review

 Pre-Manuscript Info

 Manuscript

 Citations

 Reviewer

-## 📑 Citation Handling

-ResearchForge supports both paper-level BibTeX generation and claim-based reference retrieval.

-For papers with DOI information, CrossRef metadata can be used directly.
-For papers without DOI information, the system can search CrossRef using the paper title and retrieve matching citation metadata when available.

 ## 🔮 Future Work